 Climate Change Policy

-We're making exciting progress with staff now working to undertake a risk assessment to identify risks that climate change poses to our assets and services.
-The completed risk assessment will inform the development of a Climate Action Plan.
-The Plan will set out our actions for achieving emission reduction targets and for mitigation and adapting to the effects of climate change.
+Development of a Climate Action Plan which will set out our actions for achieving emission reduction targets and for mitigation and adapting to the effects of climate change is underway.

 Cities Power Partnership